recepbalibey/Citrus/README.md

 Citrus: an intrusion detection framework which is adept at tackling emerging threats through the collection and
-labelling   of   live   attack   data,   as   well   as classification of malicious behaviour via the utilisation of machine learning  algorithms.
+labelling   of   live   attack   data,   as   well   as real-time classification of malicious behaviour via the utilisation of machine learning  algorithms.

 Citrus is composed of several inter-connected components, and the architecture is presented below: